My general interests are forestry and restoration ecology. Prospective students please note: I am no longer accepting new graduate students.

 My research focuses on forest herbaceous plant species management and restoration (https://naturalresources.extension.iastate.edu/understory-restoration).
 Areas of specific interest include plant community composition in response to natural and human disturbance, nutrient uptake capacity of woodland herbaceous species, plant functional traits, assessing restoration success, genetic variation among source populations of woodland herbaceous species for use in restoration, and animal use of restored habitats.

 Peer Reviewed Publications

 Mabry, C.M.
 Limits to local sourcing in herbaceous plant restoration.
-Ecological Restoration, in review.
+Ecological Restoration, in press.

 Altrichter, E.A.
 Mabry, C.M., and J.R.
 Thompson.
 2020.
 Genetic differentiation and phenotypic plasticity of forest herbaceous species in Iowa, central United States.
 Ecological Restoration 38(3) 160-168.

 Mabry, C.M., and T.M.
 Harms.
 2020.
 Impact of delayed mowing on grassland birds of conservation concern.
 Ecological Restoration 38(2) 77-82.

 Mabry, C.M., Gerken Golay, M., Lock, D. Thompson, J.A.
 2018.
 Validating the use of coefficients of conservatism to assess forest herbaceous layer quality.
 Natural Areas Journal 38(1) 6-14.